 How Renters Can Fight High Rent Increases

-As the demand for renting increases year over year, landlords are more enticed to charge higher rents.
+As the demand for renting increases, landlords are more enticed to charge higher rents.
 In 2017, the number of renter-occupied housing units in the United States was measured at 43 million units, compared to 2010’s 38 million units.

 In 2015, 88 percent of property managers increased their rental rates over the past year.
-It is safe to say that there is a correlation between increase in rental unit demand and increase in rental rates.
+It is safe to say that there is a correlation between the increase in rental unit demand and the increase in rental prices.
 If you’re one of the many millennials aged 21 to 34 currently renting a home in the United States, you might not be able to afford a rent increase.
-You also might not be deserving of a rent increase.

-Here is our guide on how renters, like yourself, can fight high rents.
+Here is our guide on how renters can fight high rent increases:

-The moment you receive a notice of rent increase, be sure to double check how it was served when it was served, and if the notice is legal accordingly to your local rent control laws.
+The moment you receive a notice of rent increase, be sure to double check how and when it was served.
+Check if the notice follows accordingly to your local rent control laws.